 This is how I view the priesthood and church leadership.
 Do any of us understand the burdens they carry?
 Do we sit and look at Moses saying: “Look at him, he can’t even hold his hands up – he’s weak.
 Maybe he’s the wrong man for the job.”
 Or do we say “That’s the man God gave me to show me the way and I’ll stand by him and sustain him!”

 Now I don’t think that in our day and time we need to physically prop up our leaders when they are weak, but then again…

-Then, quietly, Elder Russell M. Nelson appears and holds up Elder Wirthlin for around five minutes while he finishes his talk with much difficulty.
+Then, quietly, Elder Russell M. Nelson appears and holds up Elder Wirthlin for around five minutes while he dutifully finishes his talk with much difficulty.
 At the end of the video, you can hear Wirthlin utter a “Thank you” to his friend.

 After witnessing this dramatic moment, I was immediately taken back in my mind to the story of Aaron and Hur and I understood the power of sustaining.
 In fact, implied in the word “sustain” by definition is the idea of being a foundation, to maintain, to hold, to keep from falling, etc.

-We err, if we assume that those in positions of duty must deliver perfection without help from us.
+We err, if we assume that those in positions of authority must deliver perfection without help from us.
 We often expect the impossible, criticize them as they buckle under the weight of their calling and look to the next imperfect soul with high hopes.